rolobergmann/tea_store/README.md

 ## OOP excercise

-A basic store order system, using tea
+A basic store order system for a tea store